ebajec/general-visualizer/README.md

 # opengl-framework
 Basic 3D rendering components I have made from scratch with OpenGL.
 Currently, this is able to generate and render meshes for parameterized shapes in 3D.
-Right now, the parameterization must be explicity specified in main.cpp, but I plan to change this.
+The parameterization must be explicity specified in main.cpp, but I plan to change this.

 My goal here was to create a generalized framework in which I can visualize geometric objects.